seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Ho, ho, confess'd it! hang'd it, have you not?

 **TIMON**
-O, Apemantus, you are welcome.
+O, Apemantus, you are welcome. /

 **APEMANTUS**
-No;
+/ No;
 You shall not make me welcome:
 I come to have thee thrust me out of doors.

 **TIMON**
-Fie, thou'rt a churl; ye've got a humour there
+Fie, thou'rt a churl; ye've got a humor there
 Does not become a man: 'tis much to blame.
 They say, my lords, 'ira furor brevis est;' but yond
 man is ever angry.
 Go, let him have a table by